 Plummer Street runs between Bridge Street and Prohasky Street with a section running the length of J L Murphy Reserve.

-The street was named after Dr Andrew Plummer although it may also honour his son, James Ker Beck Plummer, as nearby streets carry the names of men who served as Mayor around the same time as J K B Plummer.
+The street was named after Dr Andrew Plummer although it may also honour his son, James Ker Beck Plummer, as nearby streets carry the names of men who were Councillors around the same time as J K B Plummer in the 1880s and 1890s.

 Andrew Plummer was born in 1812 in Dalkieth, Scotland.
 He came to Australia in 1853 and established a medical practice in Bay Street having qualified in medicine at Edinburgh University.